So Much Scope for Imagination: The Vivid World of Anne of Green Gables

 Love—At the beginning of the story, a forlorn Anne declares, “Nobody ever did want me.”
 Yet we see that Matthew is smitten with Anne almost immediately.
 As the story unfolds, we see Anne find love among the townspeople—her “bosom friend” Diana; the town busybody, Mrs. Lynde; the harsh-turned-soft Aunt Josephine; and the dashing Gilbert Blythe (although Anne won’t own up to it for years).
 But perhaps the greatest example of transformational love is the relationship between Anne and Marilla.
 At the end of the book, the stern spinster finally admits to Anne: “I love you as dear as if you were my own flesh and blood and you’ve been my joy and comfort ever since you came to Green Gables.”
 “Anne is a gift to the Cuthberts and the whole town,” Birzer says.
 “She gives them so much.”

-Click here for a downloadable (PDF format) Anne of Green Gables poster for your classroom.
+Download a (PDF format) Anne of Green Gables poster for your classroom.